 (b) Post-Habeas Warrant.
 On the State's motion, the Supreme Court must issue a warrant of execution when federal habeas corpus proceedings and habeas appellate review conclude.

 (c) Notice of Motion for Warrant of Execution.
 Before filing a motion for warrant of execution, if the State requires a date certain when the Court will consider its motion for warrant of execution, it must file a notice informing the Court and defendant that the State intends to file a motion for warrant of execution.
-In the notice, the State must provide a specific date it plans to file its motion for warrant of execution that is not less than 65 days after the date the notice is filed with the Court and propose at least two alternative future dates.
+In the notice, the State must explain why it requires proceedings under this subsection in sufficient detail to evaluate the necessity of the request.
+The notice must also provide a specific date it plans to file its motion for warrant of execution that is not less than 65 days after the date the notice is filed with the Court and propose at least two alternative future dates.
 The notice must include as an attachment a copy of the State’s motion for warrant of execution.
 Upon the State filing a notice of intent to file a motion for warrant of execution under this rule:

-(1) the Court must issue an order not less than 30 calendar days but not more than 60 calendar days after the State files a notice of intent to file a motion for warrant of execution setting forth:
+(1) If the Court determines that proceedings under this subsection are not necessary, the notice shall be dismissed.
+If the Court determines that proceedings under this subsection are necessary, the Court must issue an order not less than 30 calendar days but not more than 60 calendar days after the State files a notice of intent to file a motion for warrant of execution setting forth:

 (A) the date on which the State must file its motion for warrant of execution;